GTMStack

 The GTM Engineer

 This is the newest and most consequential role in the model.
 The GTM engineer sits at the intersection of operations, data, and automation.
-They do not just use tools — they build and configure the automated systems that run the GTM engine.
+They don’t just use tools.
+They build and configure the automated systems that run the GTM engine.

 This role replaces what used to require a Marketing Ops manager, a Sales Ops analyst, and a RevOps coordinator.
 One person with the right technical skills and a unified platform can cover all three.